What is Negative Confirmation?

 Negative confirmation is a common industry practice for auditors to gather audit evidence from external stakeholders.
 A negative confirmation is a letter addressed to a debtor, requesting a response if the debtor disagrees with the stated account balance.

-Confirmation occurs upon non-response of the third party or a correction submitted by the third party.
+Confirmation occurs if the third party doesn’t respond, or when a correction is submitted by the third party.
 The process is used in testing managerial assertions about account balances.

 - Negative confirmation is a common industry practice for auditors to accumulate audit evidence from external stakeholders.